rubzk/spotiCluster/README.md

 Simplest way to run the project is by `docker-compose up`

-For doing this you will need to create a `credentials.py` with the following variables:
+For doing this you will need to add your credentials to the `config.cfg` file:

  - __client_id__
  - __client_secret__